Dying Room Only: Plot

-Later, Vi refuses to place a call to the FBI, and Jean is unable reach her home in Los Angeles.
-Jean confronts Vi and tells her, "I don't know what's going on here, but I will find out!"
-The now-frantic wife has no choice but to search around the motel by herself.
+Later, Vi refuses to place a call to the FBI and Jean cannot reach her home in Los Angeles.
+A furious Jean has no choice but to search around the motel.
 She enters the shed behind the men's room.
-Peeking through the keyhole into the restroom beyond, she spies Tom entering on the other side and immediately notices a light bulb illuminate next to her.
-A third man must have been hiding in the shed when Bob entered the restroom; the bulb must have served as an alert to the kidnapper that it was time to nab her husband, leaving Tom and Jim free to distract her as they carried out their plan.
+Peeking through the keyhole into the restroom beyond, she spies Tom entering and notices a light bulb illuminate next to her.
+A third man must have been hiding in the shed when Bob entered the restroom; the bulb must have served as an alert to the kidnapper that it was time to nab Bob, leaving Tom and Jim free to distract her as they carried out their plan.

-At that moment, Jean is relieved to see the family vehicle pull up.
-But instead of Bob stepping out, she is frightened by a tall, hulking character with a limp.
-She runs into some underbrush, and, when Tom comes near her, she whacks him with a stick.
-Then at last, she catches a glimpse of her husband: bound and gagged, he's being shuffled into the station wagon and driven away.
+Jean is then relieved to see the car pull up.
+But instead of Bob, the driver is a hulking character with a limp.
+She runs away, and, when Tom comes near her, she whacks him with a stick.
+She sees Bob bound and gagged, and shuffled into the car and driven away.

-The sheriff returns, and this time he believes her story.
-The two drive through the desert towards an abandoned pump station, while Tom follows.
-The sheriff tells her that the man with the limp is named Lou McDermott and that he recently jumped parole.
-He also discloses that there have been other mysterious disappearances, a fact he neglected to tell Jean earlier.
-At the gas station, the sheriff shoots and kills Lou, and then the officer himself is snuffed out by Tom.
-Jean grabs the steering wheel of the police vehicle and tries to run Tom down, but she's caught.
+The sheriff returns, this time believing her.
+The two drive through the desert towards an abandoned pump station while Tom follows.
+According to the sheriff, the man with the limp is Lou McDermott, who recently jumped parole.
+There have been other disappearances, something the sheriff neglected to reveal earlier.
+At the gas station, the sheriff shoots Lou dead before being killed by Tom.
+Jean grabs the steering wheel of the police vehicle and tries to run Tom down, but is caught.

-Both Bob and Jean are taken back to the motel and are kept in Tom's truck until the three perpetrators can figure out what to do.
+Bob and Jean are taken back to the motel and are kept in Tom's truck until the three perpetrators can figure out what to do.
 Vi turns on Tom and shoots him.
-As Vi comes towards the truck with gun in hand, Jean lights a flare and blinds her.
+As Vi approaches the truck with gun in hand, Jean lights a flare and blinds her.
 Jean then grabs the revolver and holds both Vi and Jim at bay until the authorities arrive.
-Now safe, Jean places a tearful call to her children and tells her daughter they had a "fine time" on their trip and that they’re coming home as fast as they can.
+Jean then calls her children to say they had a "fine time" on their trip and are coming home as fast as they can.